artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * You can add, also cost of packing, an additional fixed cost as amount or percentage, per shipping or product.
 * You can create an unlimited number of rates.
 * You can create rates with maximum weight and/or dimensions.
+* You can now create rates starting from a minimum weight greater than zero.
+* You can now create repetitive rates with a defined maximum number of steps.
 * You can create rates for number of items.
 * You can create rates for cart total.
 * You can assign rates to specific shipping classes.